eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentGetObjectV1ResponseMPayload.md

 NewEzsigndocumentGetObjectV1ResponseMPayloadWithDefaults instantiates a new EzsigndocumentGetObjectV1ResponseMPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetIEzsigndocumentStepformtotal

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformtotal() int32`

+GetIEzsigndocumentStepformtotal returns the IEzsigndocumentStepformtotal field if non-nil, zero value otherwise.

+### GetIEzsigndocumentStepformtotalOk

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformtotalOk() (*int32, bool)`

+GetIEzsigndocumentStepformtotalOk returns a tuple with the IEzsigndocumentStepformtotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigndocumentStepformtotal

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepformtotal(v int32)`

+SetIEzsigndocumentStepformtotal sets IEzsigndocumentStepformtotal field to given value.

+### GetIEzsigndocumentStepformcurrent

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformcurrent() int32`

+GetIEzsigndocumentStepformcurrent returns the IEzsigndocumentStepformcurrent field if non-nil, zero value otherwise.

+### GetIEzsigndocumentStepformcurrentOk

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformcurrentOk() (*int32, bool)`

+GetIEzsigndocumentStepformcurrentOk returns a tuple with the IEzsigndocumentStepformcurrent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigndocumentStepformcurrent

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepformcurrent(v int32)`

+SetIEzsigndocumentStepformcurrent sets IEzsigndocumentStepformcurrent field to given value.

+### GetIEzsigndocumentStepsignaturetotal

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignaturetotal() int32`

+GetIEzsigndocumentStepsignaturetotal returns the IEzsigndocumentStepsignaturetotal field if non-nil, zero value otherwise.

+### GetIEzsigndocumentStepsignaturetotalOk

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignaturetotalOk() (*int32, bool)`

+GetIEzsigndocumentStepsignaturetotalOk returns a tuple with the IEzsigndocumentStepsignaturetotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigndocumentStepsignaturetotal

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepsignaturetotal(v int32)`

+SetIEzsigndocumentStepsignaturetotal sets IEzsigndocumentStepsignaturetotal field to given value.

+### GetIEzsigndocumentStepsignatureCurrent

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignatureCurrent() int32`

+GetIEzsigndocumentStepsignatureCurrent returns the IEzsigndocumentStepsignatureCurrent field if non-nil, zero value otherwise.

+### GetIEzsigndocumentStepsignatureCurrentOk

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignatureCurrentOk() (*int32, bool)`

+GetIEzsigndocumentStepsignatureCurrentOk returns a tuple with the IEzsigndocumentStepsignatureCurrent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIEzsigndocumentStepsignatureCurrent

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepsignatureCurrent(v int32)`

+SetIEzsigndocumentStepsignatureCurrent sets IEzsigndocumentStepsignatureCurrent field to given value.

+### GetAObjEzsignfoldersignerassociationstatus

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetAObjEzsignfoldersignerassociationstatus() []CustomEzsignfoldersignerassociationstatusResponse`

+GetAObjEzsignfoldersignerassociationstatus returns the AObjEzsignfoldersignerassociationstatus field if non-nil, zero value otherwise.

+### GetAObjEzsignfoldersignerassociationstatusOk

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetAObjEzsignfoldersignerassociationstatusOk() (*[]CustomEzsignfoldersignerassociationstatusResponse, bool)`

+GetAObjEzsignfoldersignerassociationstatusOk returns a tuple with the AObjEzsignfoldersignerassociationstatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsignfoldersignerassociationstatus

+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetAObjEzsignfoldersignerassociationstatus(v []CustomEzsignfoldersignerassociationstatusResponse)`

+SetAObjEzsignfoldersignerassociationstatus sets AObjEzsignfoldersignerassociationstatus field to given value.

 ### GetFkiEzsignfolderID